Redactics/http-nas/README.md

 ### About

 This is very lightweight Node.js http file streamer that functions as NAS (network attached storage) with Kubernetes usage in mind.
+We make heavy use of this at [Redactics](https://www.redactics.com).

 ### Huh, Weird...
 Why Does the World Need This?